-Sometimes trees can be a little too respectful of another tree's boundaries.
-Or maybe they just don't like each other and don't want to hold hands.
+Sometimes trees can be a little too respectful of one another's boundaries.
+Or maybe they just stop growing when they get too close.

-The phenomenon is called crown shyness — when the tops of individual trees don't touch in the tree canopy, creating separation lines and boundaries that offer a defined line in the sky.
+The phenomenon is called crown shyness — when the tops of individual trees avoid touching in the forest canopy, creating separation lines and boundaries in the sky.

 You're more likely to see crown shyness in a tropical forest, which tend to have flatter canopies, according to Venerable Trees.
 For example, the photo above is from a park in Buenos Aires, and the one below is from a research facility in Malaysia; both are tropical climates.